istevens/stam_confirmation_bias/article.rst

 decision-making.
 They, like us, may fail to recognize a need for help.
 [LARRICK2004]_

 Groups are also prone to "group-think".
-Their members may be influenced by others, and groups may anchor on the judgements of a few people.
+Their members may be influenced by others, and groups may anchor on the judgments of a few people.
 Having group members think about their preferences and estimates before a meeting might help lessen this risk.
 Tools and strategies can also check errors in the decision-making process.
 It is also a good idea to maintain complementary